 The last section of the code in listing 3.4, section #4 is the code required to start our application.
 That is where the actual work is done.
 We first read in the XAML document which will return us the window object.
 Next we need to attach a click handler to the button that will change the url of the frame so that we can browse the internet.
 We gave the frame a name with the x:Name attribute and we use the find_name method to get to the frame and set its url.

+A pure ruby browser

-Listing 3.8 shows how we would go about creating the exact same application but by using the Ruby language to program the interface instead of XAML to describe it.
+Listing 3.8 shows how we would go about creating the exact same application, but by using the Ruby language to program the interface instead of XAML to describe it.

 Listing 3.8: Creating the browser application by using only Ruby